When you produce a product, it costs your company a certain amount of money.

 Talk to one of our consultants about dynamic pricing.

 The biggest pro of a cost plus pricing strategy is that it’s simple: just calculate your costs per unit, decide how much margin you want to make and calculate a price based on this information.
-But this simplicity means that cost plus has a few major disadvantages in the world of variable pricing.
+That simplicity makes cost plus especially attractive for teams that don’t yet have a lot of data, or that work with complex cost structures and want an easy way to make sure that they cover those costs.

 To start, it only considers internal variables in calculating a price, but doesn’t account for larger market influences in the pricing equation.
 Imagine you are selling a hair dryer, which costs you €10 to make.
 Say you want to make a 50% margin, in which case you’d add a €5 markup to the item on the market.